 Texas law requires creditors who originate, service, or collect on retail installment agreements to register with the Office of Consumer Credit Commissioner (OCCC) within 60 days from the time they begin financing.

-Retailers that provide financing through third-party lenders and retailers that fund the financing themselves are required to register with the OCCC.
+Retailers that provide financing through third-party lenders are also required to register.

 Step by Step How to Guide- Online Renewal

 Requirement to Register Retail Seller Locations (Feb.
 17, 2022)